 Do you enjoy learning about people and places at an individual, national or international level?
 Want to learn how to use this knowledge to make a difference in our increasingly globalised society?
-With the AUT Bachelor of Arts you can choose from majors in areas as diverse as languages, criminology, psychology, event management and education.
+With the AUT Bachelor of Arts you can choose from 18 majors.
 It's great preparation for a huge range of careers, and you can build your degree in a way that suits you - study a single or a double major, select from a wide range of minors or add elective papers from another area of study.
 Throughout your study you'll develop effective communication, critical thinking and analysis skills, as well as the ability to research and present professionally.
 These skills are key to any professional role.
 Your final year includes valuable workplace experience, working on a project or event, or at an organisation related to your chosen major.